fiifidickson-tech/cutmind-mvp/README.md

 ---

 ### POST `/apply-rules`
-Applies structured rules to a base pattern.
+Applies structured rules to a base pattern and returns both the modified SVG and a tech pack draft.

 **Request**
 ```json